Welcome to the RESIST study area!

 Cohort Overview

 Patients with cystic fibrosis (CF) suffer from chronic respiratory tract infections, which drastically affect the severity of the disease.
 In order to find better prognosis options and therapies for that patients, scientists from the Hannover Medical School (MHH) together with CF centres in Berlin, Lübeck, Gießen and Heidelberg establish a cohort of patients suffering from cystic fibrosis.
 Their clinical data is stored in a registry and the biosamples collected in Hannover including DNA, RNA and serum are stored at the Hannover Unified Biobank (HUB).
 The aim is to find and validate biomarkers for lung infections and to characterize genetic information of the microorganisms that persist in the respiratory tract.
-The RESIST project C3 uses data from this cohort, among others.
+So far, 300 participants have been included in the study (as of May 2024).

 The German Registry for Primary Immunodeficiencies (PID-NET Registry) collects clinical and genetic data of children and adults with primary immunodeficiencies (PID), who suffer from different forms of infectious diseases and in this context often from autoimmunity.
 The collected data can be used to conduct studies to better understand and treat primary immunodeficiencies.

 The PID-NET Registry was established in 2009, initially funded by the Federal Ministry of Education and Research and since 2018 supported by changing sponsors such as the Care-for-Rare Foundation and ProImmun e.V.
-The aim is to recruit as many patients as possible.
+More than 4,800 patients have been admitted to date.
+There are currently around 2,800 patients in the MHH and CCI sub-cohorts (as of 8/2024).
 Researcher of the RESIST project A2 have access to the information from this registry.

 Almost all people with chronic hepatitis C can be cured.
 However, the treatment costs are high and the cure does not protect against re-infection.
 And it is also known that, at least in the short term, the immune system is not completely recovered from the effects caused by the viruses.
 Therefore, a vaccine is still needed to protect against the infection of hepatitis C virus (HCV).